dcrommie/walbrook/education/contributions.md

 The government introduced the SG system in the early 1990s.

 Employers are required to pay a percentage of an employee's earnings to the employee's superannuation fund, at least quarterly.
-You can find current SG rates [here](https://www.ato.gov.au/Rates/Key-superannuation-rates-and-thresholds/?anchor=Superguaranteepercentage#Superguaranteepercentage).
+You can find current SG rates \[here](https://www.ato.gov.au/Rates/Key-superannuation-rates-and-thresholds/?anchor=Superguaranteepercentage#Superguaranteepercentage).

-The government caps the level of earnings on which the employer must base the contribution, limiting the amount of the required contribution, and employers are not required to contribute for employees earning under a certain amount per month.
+The government caps the level of earnings on which the employer must base the contribution, limiting the amount of the required contribution.

 Some employers elect to make contributions above the legislated amounts, as part of their overall employee benefits offering.
 Because these additional contributions also count towards the concessional contribution cap, high-income earners may wish to negotiate with their employer to take these amounts as salary.

 #### Salary sacrifice

-An employee may ask their employer to direct part of their pre-tax salary to superannuation, rather than have it paid to them as salary, known as salary sacrifice.
-The contributions are known as salary sacrifice contributions.
+An employee may ask their employer to direct part of their pre-tax salary to superannuation, rather than have it paid to them as salary.
+This is typically known as superannuation salary sacrifice, and the contributions are known as salary sacrifice contributions.

 Salary sacrifice contributions are subject to 15% tax, which is generally a much lower rate than an individual's marginal tax rate, helping reduce their tax liability while building wealth for their retirement.
 While an individual who earns more than $250,000 per annum has their contributions taxed at 30%, this still provides a tax saving.

 ### Personal concessional contributions

 You are not limited to making concessional contributions via your employer.
 Any eligible person can make a personal concessional contribution to their superannuation fund, and claim a tax deduction on their personal tax return.
-A disadvantage of this approach, when compared with salary sacrifice, is having to fund your contributions from after-tax salary, then wait until the end of the financial year to lodge your tax return and receive your refund.
+A disadvantage of this approach when compared with salary sacrifice, is the need to to fund your contributions from after-tax salary.
+You must then wait until the end of the financial year to lodge your tax return and receive your refund.

 To determine your eligibility to make a concessional contribution, consult with your financial adviser or tax professional.